lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     Bluemix     https://plugins.ng.bluemix.net
     ```

-1. If you don't see a repository Bluemix, run the following command:
+1. If you don't see a repository, run the following command:
     ```
     bx plugin repo-add Bluemix https://plugins.ng.bluemix.net
     ```